ssmall41/FF5-Coalition/README.md

 learn the !Summon ability and rely on that for almost every situation, with the other three jobs having much less importance.
 Not much skill is required of the player to implement this strategy.
 The same can be said for the Chemist job and its !Mix ability.

-The goal of the FF5 Selector is to produce a set of parties that are “different” from each other so that players can complete multiple Four Job
+The goal of Coalition is to produce a set of parties that are “different” from each other so that players can complete multiple Four Job
 Fiesta runs while experiencing different challenges from each.

-## How to Use the Selector
+## How to Use Coalition
-A proof of concept is available online, and feedback is appreciated.
-The Selector website will allow players to select a play style
+A proof of concept is [available online](https://sites.google.com/view/ff5-fjf-selector/home), and feedback is appreciated.
+The Coalition website will allow players to select a play style (for now, Regular, Meteor, or Meteor with Duplicates) and receive a collection of five unique parties.
-(for now, Regular, Meteor, or Meteor with Duplicates) and receive a collection of five unique parties.
 There’s no unlocking jobs like in the Four Job Fiesta event.

 My goal here is to collect feedback on the quality of parties produced and understand whether others think they are really “different” from each other.
 To be clear: I have no intention of making the website nicer by unlocking jobs or storing assignment histories.
 That would be reproducing the Four Job Fiesta site, and I have no interest in doing so.

-To provide feedback, …
+To provide feedback: if you've got a GitHub account, you can leave your feedback in an [issue](https://github.com/ssmall41/FF5FJF-Selector/issues) on the project.

 ## How Does It Work?
 Once a play style is selected, the first party is decided completely randomly.
 Note that there is no special weighting to the jobs in the party; they’re all equally likely to be chosen, but in line with the rules of the play style.
 (I mention this because I believe the official event has, in the past, not used completely equal weighting for Meteor runs).

-For the second party, the Selector first looks at all possible parties (in line with the play style) and determines which ones are “close” to the first party.
+For the second party, Coalition first looks at all possible parties (in line with the play style) and determines which ones are “close” to the first party.
 Those “close” parties are removed from consideration.
 Then the second party is chosen from the remaining parties.

 The selection process continues in a similar way for further parties.
-The Selector looks at already chosen parties, removes all “close” parties from consideration, and then selects a new party randomly.
+Coalition looks at already chosen parties, removes all “close” parties from consideration, and then selects a new party randomly.

 It’s totally possible that after a few parties are chosen, all remaining parties are too “close”.
-When this happens, the Selector relaxes its idea of “closeness” a bit to allow for new parties to be chosen.
+When this happens, Coalition relaxes its idea of “closeness” a bit to allow for new parties to be chosen.
 Theoretically, all possible parties can eventually be chosen using this approach, but I doubt anyone has the patience for playing all of them.
 The website has a built-in limitation of five parties.
 In the code, this limit can be changed to anything.